Gregg Araki: Personal life

 Araki has previously self-identified as "a gay Asian American".
-However, beginning in 1997 he had a relationship with actress Kathleen Robertson that ended in 1999.
-In a 2014 interview, Araki said that "[I] don’t really identify as anything", adding "[I] probably identify as gay at this point, but [I] have been with women".
+However, he had a relationship with actress Kathleen Robertson from 1997 to 1999.
+In a 2014 interview, at which time he was in a relationship with a male partner, Araki said: "I don't really identify as anything", adding "I'd probably identify as gay at this point, but I have been with women."